-Follow These Safe Snow Shoveling Tips When Using Your Sno go
+Follow These Safe Snow Shoveling Tips When Using Your Sno go Shovel

 Safe Snow Shoveling Advice

 Shoveling snow is rigorous and can provide just as much aerobic activity and “weightlifting” as a trip to the gym.
 It can be a great opportunity to get a workout, but not everyone is fit enough to handle it.
-The National Safety Council offers a safe snow shoveling fact sheet that offers advice for the best way to shovel snow, especially to people over the age of 40 or who are generally inactive, without putting your health at risk:
+The National Safety Council offers a safe snow shoveling fact sheet that offers advice for the best way to shovel snow, especially for people over the age of 40 or who are generally inactive, without putting your health at risk:

 - Do not shovel snow without a doctor’s permission if you have a history of heart disease.